I'm a jealous boyfriend and I want to change

 I am in a wonderful relationship with my girlfriend and we love each other very much, but I can't get over being jealous of certain little things.
 It is starting to get so bad that it is causing arguments between us.
 I try to control it, but sometimes I just can't help it.
 When she tells me any little thing that involves her with another guy, my first reaction is to get mad.
 How can I get rid of my jealousy, or change it?

 First, it's worth taking a closer look at your feelings.
 Pinpointing what triggers your jealousy may help you to keep your anger in check next time an argument is brewing.
 For example, what, or who, makes you feel jealous?
-Are you afraid of losing your girlfriend to another guy?
-If there's any history of cheating, even in a previous relationship, maybe trust is the bigger issue.
+Are you afraid of losing your partner to another person?
+Do you feel like you have trouble trusting her?
 Writing or journaling may also help you sort out complicated feelings.
 Try making a list of all the "triggers" or events that make you feel jealous.
 For example, do you feel jealous when your girlfriend mentions her ex, spends time with a male friend, or talks to other guys at a party?
 Having an understanding of what makes you feel jealous may help you figure out how to monitor your reactions when it occurs.

 Once you've had a chance to do a little self-reflection, you may want to talk about your feelings and reflections with your girlfriend if you haven't already.
 She might be more understanding if you bring up your worries when you're both relaxed instead of during an argument.
 Remind your girlfriend how much you love her, and then explain exactly what's causing you to feel jealous and angry.
 Be careful not to make accusations, and focus on your own feelings (using "I" statements is a good start).
-Maybe you want to ask your girlfriend to help you keep your jealousy in check.
-For example, if she's going to be late coming home, can she call to check in?
-Or, maybe you'd just like some extra reassurance that you're number one.
+It's good to listen carefully to what your girlfriend is saying and note how she's responding to what you're sharing, rather than just reacting so that the conversation goes both ways.

-If your jealousy continues to get in the way, it might be helpful to talk with a friend, a spiritual advisor, or even a counselor.
-A counselor or therapist can help you learn more about your jealousy, and find ways to curb your anger and jealous behavior.
-Some effective techniques you can practice with a counselor include anger management, communication training, and role reversal.
+If your jealousy continues to get in the way, it might be helpful to talk with a friend, a family member, a spiritual advisor, or even a mental health professional.
+A mental health professional can help you learn more about your jealousy and find ways to curb your anger and jealous behavior.
+Some effective techniques you can practice with a mental health professional include anger management, communication training, and role reversal.
 You can learn more about connecting with a mental health professional in How to find a therapist.